TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-high-cpu-apollo.md

 ### Metrics

-[Explain the chart and how should customers consume the chart] The chart below shows the Virtual Machine CPU usage for the last 24 hours.
-Click on the chart to customize and update filters.
+The graph below shows the Virtual Machine CPU usage for the last 24 hours.
+Click on the chart to customize the view and/or update the filters.

+Please review the graph to see the CPU usage as it correlates to your workload.
+Identify any patterns or spikes that are tied to the load, scheduled jobs, or unexpected consumption of resources.

 <metric>
     <name>Percentage CPU</name>